 Yes I don’t know.

 I was reminded of this reality in reading the decision issued earlier this month in Solutia v.
 McWane, in which Chief Magistrate Judge Greene of the Northern District of Alabama held that a party which incurs response costs pursuant to a consent decree or administrative order may not bring an action for cost recovery under § 107 of CERCLA and is instead limited to a contribution action under § 113 of CERCLA.

-For those of our readers who are either masochists or do Superfund… More
+For those of our readers who are either masochists or do Superfund law for… More